nest/nest-simulator/doc/examples/brunel_exp_multisynapse_nest.rst

-Configuration of the spike detectors recording excitatory and inhibitory spikes using ``SetStatus``, which expects a list of node handles and a list of parameter dictionaries.
+Configuration of the spike detectors recording excitatory and inhibitory spikes using :py:func:`.SetStatus`, which expects a list of node handles and a list of parameter dictionaries.
 Setting the variable ``to_file`` to `True` ensures that the spikes will be recorded in a .gdf file starting with the string assigned to label.
 Setting ``withtime`` and ``withgid`` to `True` ensures that